 What Is Obsessive Love Disorder (OLD)?

 Obsessive Love Disorder is a state of mind where a person becomes overly attached to their loved ones.
 They become insecure and develop anxiety over small issues, thus resulting in the urge to control and manipulate their partner.
+They may magnify small issues into large “calamities”.
 Such disorders do not stem overnight but might develop due to various reasons, such as childhood trauma or past abusive relationships.

 OLD could exist along with other mental illnesses, such as obsessive-compulsive disorder (OCD) or borderline personality disorder.
 People with OLD may seem to be caring and loving individuals until those attributes become unbearable.
 Read on to find out the signs of OLD.